davidagler/lightcv/README.md

 ---
 # LightCV

 LightCV is a LaTeX class for creating a simple CV or resume.
 It is based on the article class, with additions for a CV.
 There are several good (and probably better) CV classes and packages available.
 Some include: [biblatex-cv](https://ctan.org/pkg/biblatex-cv), [cv](https://ctan.org/pkg/cv), [EuropeCV](https://ctan.org/pkg/europecv), [moderncv](https://ctan.org/pkg/moderncv?lang=en), [currvita](https://ctan.org/pkg/currvita), [simplecv](https://ctan.org/pkg/simplecv), and [readablecv](https://ctan.org/pkg/readablecv).
 All are worth checking out.
-I wanted to figure out how \LaTeX\ classes worked so I created one for myself.
+I wanted to try to see how \LaTeX\ classes worked so I created this for myself.
 I am sharing it here in case it is useful to others.

 ## Usage